Tejaswitha-venkat/language-translator/README.md

 ## Overview
 This project allows you to translate educational content into various languages.
 It leverages the `translate` module to provide easy and accurate translations.
+Here i used pycharm to develop the source code.

 ## Features
 - Translates text from any language to the target language.